Where are you at?

 When will the WikiHouse be available in New Zealand?

 We are currently in the final development phase for the WikiHouse BackYarder.
-This will be a fully compliant house of approximately 40 square metres, and will become the demonstration model showcased on a high profile central city site in 2017.
+This will be a fully compliant 'Starter Home' of approximately 40 square metres, and will become the demonstration model showcased on a high profile central city site in 2018.

 The next phase, for 2-3 early adopters wanting to purchase one of the first habitable WikiHouses to be produced in New Zealand, is beginning now.
 This testing programme will be full supported by Space Craft Systems to identify and correct any teething problems.